-Chief Alyx, Chief of the Black Hammer Times
+Chief Turey, Chief of the Black Hammer Times

 We sat down with a former protester at CHOP (Capitol Hill Organized Protest) to find out more about what went wrong on the ground in Seattle.
 The interviewee has been given an alias to protect their identity.
 The interview has been edited for time, and for clarity.